Codeception/Codeception/docs/modules/WebDriver.md

 3. If nothing found, check if locator looks like an XPath expression.
 If so, run it.
 4. Throw an `ElementNotFound` exception.

 Be warned that fuzzy locators can be significantly slower than strict locators.
+Especially if you use Selenium WebDriver with `wait` (aka implicit wait) option.
+In the example above if you set `wait` to 5 seconds and use XPath string as fuzzy locator, `submitForm` method will wait for 5 seconds at each step.
+That means 5 seconds finding the form by ID, another 5 seconds finding by CSS until it finally tries to find the form by XPath).
 If speed is a concern, it's recommended you stick with explicitly specifying the locator type via the array syntax.

 ## Public Properties